 Each town has its own character to show you, so taking the time to visit each one is worth it.
-Reaching this destination from Rome, Pisa, Florence, or Genoa is easy.
+Reaching Cinque Terre from Florence, Pisa, Rome, or Genoa is easy.

 There are several activities for you to try once you get to Cinque Terre.
 One popular activity is hiking.
 There are many trails for you to walk on, with some linking all five towns together, making for an adventurous journey.

 Cinque Terre has rocky coves suitable for swimming as well.
-You can also rent a small boat if you know how to drive one, or sign up with a boat tour company to explore the coast of each town.
+You can also rent a small boat if you know how to drive one, or sign up with a boat tour company to explore each town's coast.

 Verona Arena, built in the first half of the 1st century A.D., is a Roman Amphitheatre located in Piazza Bra.
 The amphitheatre is one of the largest in Italy and a famous monument in Verona.

 The Verona Arena once hosted historical events, such as gladiator shows and beast fights.
 Today, the arena is used to host large-scale opera festivals every year.